 The holidays can be a wonderful time for family get-togethers, parties, traditions and customs, yet all the added stress and pressure can certainly take a toll on our personal relationships.
 The obligations of gift-giving and demands from our friends and families can greatly affect our mental, emotional and physical wellbeing.
 Many of us seem to get caught up in the hustle and bustle of shopping, seeking out all the latest and greatest gadgets that the retail markets have to offer.

 Are the approaching holidays leaving you stressed and frazzled?
 Do you want to learn how to survive them without wanting to drown in your eggnog?
-6 Tips To Minimize Holiday Stress In this video, Life Coach & Healer and YourTango Expert, Louann Schwager Tung offers her advice for how to manage the holiday season in a cool, calm and collected manner.
-Learn why organizing, prioritizing and staying optimistic will make this the best year-end yet.
+In this video, Life Coach & Healer and YourTango Expert Louann Schwager Tung offers her advice on how to manage the holiday season in a cool, calm and collected manner.
+“It’s really important to be aware of what’s going on inside your body,” advises Tung.

 One method of dealing with stress is learning how to recognize and talk back to that internal critic you have in your head.
 Write down all the self-critical thoughts going through your mind.
 Write down why these thoughts are incorrect.
 Then, practice talking back to them, explaining why they are wrong.